invokr/xps-9343-linux/Readme.md

 I've tested the kernel with the 9343 model.
 The 9350 model has a newer CPU and chipset and might require slight changes.

+I've also written a [small post](http://invokr.org/secure-gentoo-on-xps-2015.html) on how to set up your XPS with an encrypted harddrive / signed kernel that uses the configurations from this repositoy.

 Kernel configuration
 --------------------